Transportation in Cuba

 - Drivers will only stop if they have room in the car when they see you.
 People hop in and out as needed along the route, so you might have to let a couple of almendrones pass by before you see one with enough space.
 The smaller your group, the more likely a colectivo will stop for you.

-- Tell the drive which cross street you need to get to and ask him to drop you off at the closest stop.
+- Tell the driver which cross street you need to get to and ask him to drop you off at the closest stop.
 If you ask him to drop you off at a hotel, they'll charge you normal taxi prices and treat you like a tourist.

 Here's a map of the Havana colectivo routes.